collated by Dr Louise Santhanam, General Practitioner

 Unicef UK Baby Friendly Initiative: Support for Parents The UK branch of the accreditation programme of Unicef/World Health Organisation, designed to support breastfeeding and parent infant relationships by working with public services to improve standards of care.
 This section of the BFI website details what parents can expect from a Baby Friendly accredited setting and links to information on breastfeeding support and the management of breastfeeding problems.

-NHS Choices: Your Pregnancy and Baby Guide Has multiple topics under the drop down heading of ‘Your Newborn’ on breast and bottle feeding, and information on solid foods, eating, general and dental health under ‘Babies and Toddlers’
+NHS Website: Your Pregnancy and Baby Guide Has multiple topics under the drop down heading of ‘Your Newborn’ on breast and bottle feeding, and information on solid foods, eating, general and dental health under ‘Babies and Toddlers’

 NHS Amazing Breastmilk Website Developed in Cheshire and Merseyside with advice about breastfeeding, breastfeeding problems and signposting to support.